Jorman/Scripts/README.md

 If you are a **Radarr and/or Sonarr user**, personally I:
 1. Create a custom script (settings -> connect -> add notification -> Custom Script).
 2. The name is not important.
-I use Add Transmission Trackers, you can use any name you like.
+I use Add qBitTorrent Trackers, you can use any name you like.
 3. Set "On Grab".
 4. Inside Path field, point to the `AddqBittorrentTrackers.sh` script.
 5. Save the custom script.